We’ll be the first to admit that January is kind of a strange choice for “Walk Your Dog Month.”

-As much of the country endures a deep freeze and the “bomb cyclone,” the thought of venturing outdoors may send a shiver down your spine.
-Instead, most of us would rather hibernate until spring arrives.
+What with the freezing cold, ice and snow, it’s hardly an enjoyable time to take your dog out for a walk.
+In fact, the thought of venturing outdoors may send a shiver down your spine.
+Most of us would rather hibernate until spring arrives!

 With that said, your dog still needs daily exercise to stay happy and healthy.
 Whether it’s a walk around the block or playing with their favorite toys, daily physical and mental enrichment offers your pup a plethora of benefits related to digestive, behavioral, and joint health.

 Obesity is an increasingly common problem among maturing and senior dogs.
 According to the Association for Pet Obesity Prevention (APOP), more than 45% of dogs can be classified as overweight or obese.
 With extra weight to bear, an obese dog may be at risk for compromised health related to the heart, kidneys, GI tract, and joints.

 Fortunately, regular walks and appropriate exercise can help control weight, limit the risk of obesity, and even help prevent uncomfortable digestive challenges like constipation.
 Along with a healthy diet and GlycoFlex® joint supplements, regular exercise can help keep your dog happy and healthy for many years to come!